wealthsweet/open-source/packages/http-apis/README.md

 # `@wealthsweet/api-schemas`

-This is a library of external apis for the WealthSweet product.
+This is a library of external APIs for the WealthSweet product.

 This library creates:

 - A swagger definition of the external API
-- Typescript types of the external API
+- TypeScript types of the external API
 - Zod Validation Schemas of the external API

-To generate these components run
+To generate these files to the `dist` directory, run the following command:

 ```
 pnpm build
 ```

-which will create these files in the `dist` directory